Abandoned & Little-Known Airfields:

 A circa 1964-69 photo by Ken Morris of Russell Field's control tower,

-which appeared to be decayed by that point, with broken windows.
+which appeared to be abandoned by that point, with broken windows.

 Ken Morris recalled, “My 1st flying job was flying for 'Hap' Foster at Russell Field.